‘Pickleball’ Sweeping the Nation — And Coming to St. Charles

 The Park District will also give away pickleball-themed apparel and raffle off pickleball-themed prizes throughout the night.
 (We are not making this up.)

 Combining elements of tennis, badminton and ping-pong, pickleball is an easy game to learn.
+There are great places to find the best pickleball paddles so those who are interested in trying out this game, can.

 “This is also a good opportunity for people who are interested in seeing how the game is played to come and join in on the fun,” said Williams.